h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_Quiz.md

 Analyze AdaBoost's computational complexity and scalability.

 #### Task
-1. What is the time complexity of AdaBoost training with T iterations and N samples?
+1. What is the time complexity of AdaBoost training with $T$ iterations and $N$ samples?
 2. How does the weak learner training time affect overall complexity?
 3. What is the space complexity of storing the trained ensemble?
 4. How would you scale AdaBoost to a dataset with 1 million samples?
-5. If each weak learner takes O(N log N) time to train, what's the total training complexity?
+5. If each weak learner takes $O(N \log N)$ time to train, what's the total training complexity?

 For a detailed explanation of this question, see [Question 14: AdaBoost Complexity Analysis](L7_4_14_explanation.md).